cham-s/Daily-Swift-Coding-Challenge/README.md

 The challenges mainly comes from The Swift Coding Challenge written by Paul hudson.
 I really recommend the book, as it tests your current knolwedge of the language.
 The repo contains my own implementation of the solutions.
+The order does not particularly follows the book.

 I intend to expand the sources of the challenges after finishing the book. r/dailyprogrammer is also a great source for coding challenges.